Flank/flank-dashboard/readme.md

 </details>

 ## :shield: Guardian
-[Guardian](guardian) is a tool for detecting and notifying about flaky tests by analyzing JUnit XML files.
+[Guardian](guardian) is a tool designed for detecting and notifying about flaky tests by analyzing JUnit XML files.
 This tool accepts the unit test reports and compares the actual and previous test results stored in a database.
 If the test is considered flaky, Guardian notifies the team using Slack and creates an issue in Jira.

 ### Features:
 - Slack integration for notifications;
-- Parsing JUnit XML reports.

 ## :bar_chart: Metrics
 [Metrics](metrics/readme.md) is a set of software components to collect and review software project metrics like performance, build stability, and codebase quality.
 The Metrics project includes the following components:
 - [Metrics Web](metrics/web) - a web application for the project metrics visualisation.
-- [CI Integrations](metrics/ci_integrations) - a CLI application that integrates with popular CI tools to collect software project metrics, such as Jenkins, GitHub Actions, and Buildkite.
+- [CI Integrations](metrics/ci_integrations) - a CLI application that integrates with popular CI tools to collect software project metrics, such as Jenkins, GitHub Actions, and Buildkite, to collect software project metrics.
 - [Metrics CLI](metrics/cli) - a command-line tool that simplifies the deployment of Metrics components (Flutter Web application, Cloud Functions, Firestore Rules, and general setup).
 - [Firebase](metrics/firebase) - defines the Firestore Security Rules and Cloud Functions needed to provide a secure and efficient serverless backend.
 - [Coverage Converter](metrics/coverage_converter) - a tool that converts coverage data of specific coverage formats into [Metrics coverage format](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md#coverage-report-format).